-Before you start, please make sure you read the manufacturers instructions on the Muriatic acid to find out what concentration should be used and also how to keep yourself safe.
+Before you start, please make sure you read the manufacturer’s instructions on the Muriatic acid to find out what concentration should be used and also how to keep yourself safe.

-Leave it on for a few minutes and then rinse off, again using clean, fresh water.
+Leave it on for a few minutes until you can see it reacting and then rinse off, again using clean, fresh water.
 Be careful not to leave it on too long as it will start to dissolve the brick itself.

 If after your first wash you still have mortar remaining you can also try using scraper or wire brush.
 Your first application should have weakened the mortar quite a bit and the scrubbing action should help to shift and further remains.

 On any real stubborn areas you can repeat the above process and even increase the acid concentration slightly in the solution.
 Don’t get too carried away.
 As said, this is potent stuff and will ultimately damage the brick if too much is used.